weiweiwei33/weiweihsu.github.io/about.md

 <mark> &nbsp; Breaks &nbsp; </mark>

 <div class="collection-bodypart">
-In Summer and Winter of 2015, I joined an accelerator and co-working space, <a href="http://www.thexnode.com">XNode</a>, as their first Design Intern and San Francisco representative in Shanghai.
+In the Summer and Winter of 2015, I joined an accelerator and co-working space, <a href="http://www.thexnode.com">XNode</a>, as their first Design Intern and San Francisco representative in Shanghai.
 During my time there, I initiated and delivered weekly design digests to the team for internal growth, produced creative promotional materials, and wrote articles for their publication for external use as well.
 Through those commitments, I learned to facilitate the conversations that we as a team would want to have, because what people act on depends on what people converse about.

 In Summer of 2017, I was an Interaction Design intern at <a href="https://www.fjordnet.com">Fjord</a>.
 During my time there, I focused on researching and modeling information systems for medical and government sectors.
 </div>